mansong1/sls-aws-python/README.md

-# sls-aws-python
+# Serverless Framework AWS Python Example

-Serverless Framework AWS Python Example
+This template demonstrates how to deploy a Python function running on AWS Lambda using Harness Serverless Framework deployment type.